 Throughout the World, there are many wonderful places to travel to.
-Yet, some unique experiences are kept secret and only a few people have the chance of getting involved with them.
+Yet, some unique experiences remain secrets, only a few people having the chance to become involved with them.

 On this page, I will describe some of the best travel experiences I’ve had, examples that can easily provide inspiration and motivation for your future travels.

-Please note that I’ve been traveling for more than 15 years and some of the older pictures on this page are not of so good quality as the most recent ones.
+Please note: I’ve been traveling for more than 16 years.
+So, some of the older photographs on this page are taken with more standard equipment and are of lesser quality than more recent images.

 Berber Triple Marriage in Sahara Desert